volume-trader/QuantowerKB/quantower-algo/simple-indicator.md

 ---
-description: In this topic we will show you how simple is writing indicators in Quantower
+description: In this topic we will show you how simple is writing indicators in VT-Terminal
 ---

 # Simple Indicator